peass-ng/PEASS-ng/parsers/README.md

 There can also be a `<Third level Section Name>`

+If you need to transform several outputs check out https://github.com/mnemonic-re/parsePEASS

 # TODO:

 - **PRs improving the code and the aspect of the final PDFs and HTMLs are always welcome!**